CBI takes over probe into Dhanbad judge's death in hit-and-run incident | Law-Order

 - India

+A 20-member team has been set by the CBI to probe the matter.
+It has left for Dhanbad, they said, adding that it will be followed by a Central Forensic Science Laboratory team.

+Officials said the agency has received the Jharkhand government's request, routed through the Centre, to investigate the matter.

-Sources said according to the laid down procedure, the agency has taken over the Dhanbad Police FIR in the matter.
+Sources said according to the laid down procedure, the agency has taken over Dhanbad police FIR in the matter.

 Jharkhand Chief Minister Hemant Soren on last Saturday had decided to hand over the probe into the hit-and-run case of the 49-year-old Dhanbad judge to the Central Bureau of Investigation.

-CCTV footage showed that the judge was jogging on one side of a fairly wide road at Randhir Verma Chowk early when a heavy auto-rickshaw veered towards him, hit him from behind and fled.
+CCTV footage showed that the judge was jogging on one side of a fairly wide road at Randhir Verma Chowk when a heavy auto-rickshaw veered towards him, hit him from behind and fled.
+Doctors at hospital declared him brought dead.

+The central probe agency had informed the Jharkhand High Court on Tuesday that it has received the state government's letter to take over the probe a day earlier.

+The bench of Chief Justice Dr Ravi Ranjan and Justice Sujit Narayan Prasad had directed the CBI to initiate a probe at the earliest.
+It had also directed the government to hand over all the documents of the case to the CBI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)